A man pulls up outside a large grey brutal looking factory.

 You reply, I’m here to make a complaint.

-I bought these pills under the proviso that they would improve my memory.
+I bought them under the proviso that they would improve my memory.
 Take two a day, the instructions say, and in just a week you’ll notice the difference.

-You put the half-full bottle on the countertop.
+He/you put the half-empty bottle on the countertop.

 That’s correct, she states.
-Oh dear, you don’t feel like your memory has gotten any better?
+Don't you feel like your memory has gotten any better?

-No, you say, if anything my memory has gotten worse.
+No, you say, if anything, you say, my memory has gotten worse.

 She shakes her head, oh dear.

-You begin to reel off a list of the things you no longer remember, and halfway through, you pause forgetting what one of them was, and it suddenly dawns on that this place feels warm and empty.
+You begin to reel off a list of the things you no longer remember, and halfway through you pause forgetting what one of them was.

-The woman behind the kiosk waits.
-Then picks up the pills to take a closer look.
+The woman behind the kiosk picks up the pills to take a closer look.